AW1534/cry-vs.py/docs/reference.md

 ## events
-to create an event handler, just use the `@Client.listen` decorator.
+to create an event handler, just use the `@cry.listen` decorator.
 The client will automatically call the handler based on the function name.
 | **Name**             | **Description**                                                                    |
 |----------------------|------------------------------------------------------------------------------------|
 | **any_event**        | Fired when any event is called                                                     |                                                                                    |